Download this Article in PDF Format

 Background to the last two items

-Charles Thomas Haden was then already a highly successful surgeon in London but died 1824 with the business then taken over first by father Thomas, who
+Charles Thomas Haden was then already a highly successful surgeon in London but, as mentioned above, died 1824 with the business eventually taken over by Charles’s

 Kirk, followed Mary to England a year later.